adavak/Win_ISO_Patching_Scripts/W10UI-ReadMe.txt

 start the process automatically once you execute the script the option will also auto exit at the end without prompt

+# UseWimlib
+detect and use wimlib-imagex.exe for exporting wim files instead dism.exe

 - Note: Do not change the structure of W10UI.ini, just set your options after the equal sign =

 - To restore old behavior and change options by editing the script, simply detele W10UI.ini file